 - Burnett School College of Medicine Communique Diversity Research

-In 2017 she joined the College of Medicine and became the director of UCF’s Biionix faculty cluster — a multidisciplinary team of researchers working to develop innovative materials, processes and interfaces for advanced medical implants, tissue regeneration, prostheses, and other future high-tech products.
+In 2017, she joined the College of Medicine as a Professor of Medicine and Director of the Biionix Cluster – a multidisciplinary team of researchers working to develop innovative materials, processes and interfaces for advanced medical implants, tissue regeneration, prostheses and other future high-tech products.